OpenNews/srccon-2020/homepage.md

 ### About SRCCON 2020

-SRCCON 2020 will be fully online and in the midst of both a global crisis and reckoning within journalism.
+SRCCON 2020 will be fully online and in the midst of both a global crisis and a reckoning within journalism.
 We expect that in some ways, it will be unlike any event we’ve held before.
 What we do know, however, is that SRCCON 2020 will remain a unique, accessible, and inclusive event that hosts frank, challenging, nurturing, and creative conversations that need to be had.

 At SRCCON, you'll: